Bluzhev (Hasidic dynasty): Rabbi Tzvi Yehudah Spira

 Born in Germany in 1936 into the Kushitzki family, his father was killed in the Holocaust.
 He reunited with his mother after World War II who went on to marry Rabbi Yisroel Spira, hence his surname being changed from Kushitzki to Spira.
 After his step-father's death, he was appointed the next rebbe of Bluzhev.
 He also served as nasi (president) of Kolel Chibas Yerushalayim.
 He died in 2015 and was buried on Mount of Olives.

-At his funeral, it was announced that his successors would be his sons Avrohom Yaakov Spira, Moshe Menachem Spira, and Yehoshua Yosef Spira, who will all lead his bais medrash in Borough Park.
+At his funeral, it was announced that his successor would be his oldest son Rabbi Avrohom Yaakov Spira, and will lead his bais medrash in Borough Park.

 Present-day

 Rabbi Tzvi Yehudah Spira was succeeded by his three sons, Rabbis Avraham Yaakov, Moshe Menachem, and Yehoshua Yosef Spira.
-While the oldest son, Rabbi Avraham Yaakov, went on to lead from the same beis midrash as his father and step-grandfather, the second and third sons led their own congregations, under the names "Volya" and "Bluzhev-Ribatitch", respectively.
+While the oldest son, Rabbi Avraham Yaakov, went on to lead from the same beis midrash as his father and step-grandfather, the second and third sons led their own congregations, under the names "BLUZHEV" and "Bluzhev-Ribatitch", respectively.